OmidMn/Application/README.md

 <img src="https://github.com/DarkCloud9000/Multifunction/blob/master/Picture/Poster.PNG">

 ## About Windows Form ###
+Windows Forms is a UI framework for building Windows desktop apps.
+It provides one of the most productive ways to create desktop apps based on the visual designer provided in Visual Studio.
+Functionality such as drag-and-drop placement of visual controls makes it easy to build desktop apps.
 With Windows Forms, you develop graphically rich apps that are easy to deploy, update, and work while offline or while connected to the internet.
 Windows Forms apps can access the local hardware and file system of the computer where the app is running.